privateinvestigatorasmakpal-prog/Criminal-Private-Investigation-by-A.-Pal/README.md

-# Criminal-Private-Investigation-by-A.-Pal
-Contains works related to cases under the private investigation agency.
+Contains scripts related to cases under the private investigation agency owned by Asmak Pal.